wsor4035/dev.luanti.org/content/overview-of-luanti-forks.md

 ### Voxelands

-**[Voxelands](http://www.voxelands.com/)** was started under the name “Minetest Classic” on the 15th of April 2013 (date of [earliest recorded commit](https://gitorious.org/minetest-classic/minetest-classic/commit/2c4e0bcbc94abca621aeaa6f5159d2637179da47)) by darkrose as a fork of the latest stable release of the 0.3 series of Minetest-c55 (“Minetest-c55” was the earlier name of Luanti).
+**Voxelands** was started under the name “Minetest Classic” on the 15th of April 2013 by darkrose as a fork of the latest stable release of the 0.3 series of Minetest-c55 (“Minetest-c55” was the earlier name of Luanti).

 The fork was motivated by a dissatisfaction of Luanti becoming more and more a game engine rather than a game.
-Voxelands developers also claim that with the start of 0.4 series (and the introduction of the [Lua modding API](https://wiki.luanti.org/Mods "Mods")), Luanti has decreased in performance, which is another key motivation for Voxelands.
+Voxelands developers also claim that with the start of 0.4 series (and the introduction of the [Lua modding API](/mods) Luanti has decreased in performance, which is another key motivation for Voxelands.
 Voxelands is incompatible with Luanti and now quite different.

 Key goals of Voxelands are keeping the game at least as performant as the Minetest-c55 0.3 series, adding new content, maintaining balanced gameplay with a focus of in-world functionality, backporting bugfixes and some features from the 0.4 series and maintaining backwards compatibility to the 0.3 series at the network protocol level.

 ### Blocklife

 [Blocklife](https://forum.luanti.org/viewtopic.php?f=14&t=12021) was first announced on the Luanti forum on Thu Apr 30, 2015 by gibucsoft.
-It started with only few noticeable changes to version 0.4.7 and came with a game that included some more mods than Minetst Game.
-The most interesting feature was the use of two hands that could each be used seperately.
-On 23th May 2018 gibucsoft anounced to once more start developing.
-This time the block size might get reduced to a tenth in sidelength.
-The goal would be to have a more reallistic shaped “round” world.
+It started with only few noticeable changes to version 0.4.7 and came with a game that included some more mods than Minetest Game.
+The most interesting feature was the use of two hands that could each be used separately.
+On 23th May 2018 gibucsoft announced to once more start developing.
+This time the block size might get reduced to a tenth in side length.
+The goal would be to have a more realistic shaped “round” world.

 ### Freeminer